mikowitz/ex_queue/README.md

 # ExQueue

-An elixir port of Erlang's [`queue`](http://erlang.org/doc/man/queue.html) library, providing the same API with 2 primary changes:
+An elixir port of Erlang's [`queue`](http://erlang.org/doc/man/queue.html) library, providing the same API with three major changes:

 * Argument order is reversed to make the queue object the first parameter, allowing for Elixir-style function piping
 * `:queue.in/2` and `:queue.out/1` have been replaced with `ExQueue.push/2`
   and `ExQueue.pop/1`, as well as their `_r` variants.
+* functions that would fail with `ErlangError` when given an empty queue now return thet atom `:empty`

 ## Example Usage